The-Mu-Foundation/Mutorials/CONTRIBUTING.md

 - fix bugs
 - implement new features

 Reference [GitHub](https://github.com/The-Mu-Foundation/Mutorials/issues) to see what we need help with.
+Look for issues that aren't assigned, and please **add a comment** on the issue saying that you want to work on it.
+This helps us because we 1. know who's working on what and 2. if the issue has already been fixed/implemented, we can let you know :).

 ## Mutorials Code Conventions
 These are to be followed all the time 😁.